Fetal Cardiac Program

 The Fetal Cardiac Program staff includes doctors, nurses, social workers and program coordinators.
 The staff is dedicated to improving the assessment of fetal cardiac disease, using research to embark on new treatment strategies and ultimately, to enhancing long-term outcomes for the fetus, newborn and child.

-Dr. Frommelt discusses the Fetal Cardiac Program
+Video: Meet Dr. Frommelt and learn about our Fetal Cardiac Program

 Why is a special program necessary?